saisanwariya/LED-Pulse-width-modulation/README.md

 # LED Light ON/OFF and Switch ON/OFF

-## Academic Integrity Statement

-Please note that all work included in this project is the original work of the author, and any external sources or references have been properly cited and credited.
-It is strictly prohibited to copy, reproduce, or use any part of this work without permission from the author.

-If you choose to use any part of this work as a reference or resource, you are responsible for ensuring that you do not plagiarize or violate any academic integrity policies or guidelines.
-The author of this work cannot be held liable for any legal or academic consequences resulting from the misuse or misappropriation of this work.

-Any unauthorized copying or use of this work may result in serious consequences, including but not limited to academic penalties, legal action, and damage to personal and professional reputation.
-Therefore, please use this work only as a reference and always ensure that you properly cite and attribute any sources or references used.

----

-## LED Light ON/OFF and Switch ON/OFF

 ### Overview

 This repository contains the source code for a program designed to control LED lights on a Codewarrior HSC12 board.
 The program's objective is to blink LED 1 at specific intervals and control LED 3 based on the state of Switch 1.